-As part of the White House's Office of Management and Budget's Acquisition Innovation Labs initiative, the Digital Acquisition Accelerator was a pilot program designed to accelerate the adoption of digital acquisition practices across the government.
+As part of the White House's Office of Management and Budget's Acquisition Innovation Labs initiative, the Digital Acquisition Accelerator was a pilot training program designed to accelerate the development of digital acquisition experts across the government.

 The modern delivery of information technology, including human-centered design, lean-agile development, open-source software, and cloud computing, all represent fundamentally new ways of procuring products and services from the vendor community.
 But how do you induce the necessary institutional changes at the scale of government?